JWT Authentication Tutorial

 Ajax authentication response example

-If client supplied credentials are valid, Authentication API will respond with the HTTP response including the following details:
+If the client supplies valid credentials, the Authentication API responds with an HTTP response that includes the following details:

 - HTTP status 200 OK